Jordin Sparks Gives Birth To Baby Boy, Walks Red Carpet Three Days Later

 — Spin or Bin Music (@spinorbinmusic) May 6, 2018

 The 28-year-old singer felt good enough to attend the premiere of her new movie.
 She lends her voice to a dog named Daisy in Show Dogs which premieres in theaters on May 18.
-This cute film stars Will Arnett as a detective who teams up with a new canine partner as they go undercover at an exclusive dog show.
+The film stars Will Arnett as a detective who teams up with a new canine partner as they go undercover at an exclusive dog show.
 They are on a mission to find a stolen baby panda.

 The “Tattoo” singer had on a low-cut flowery dress that showed off her toned legs for the premiere.
-She even wore high-heels!
+She even wore high-heels.
 Giving birth and donning heels in the same week is an amazing feat.
 She told ET that she was ready to get back to her little man.
 She was missing him already.

 Congratulations to Jordin Sparks and Dana Isaiah on their little bundle of joy.
 They are already posting plenty of photos of DJ on their social media accounts.
 There should be many more to come.